Roblox/roact/docs/performance/reduce-reconciliation.md

 end
 ```

 Now the list of children is keyed by the stable, unique id of the item data.
-Their positions can change according to their LayoutOrder, but no other properties on the item need to be reconciled.
+Their positions can change according to their LayoutOrder, but no other properties on the item need to be updated.
 When we add the third element to the list, Roact will set the `LayoutOrder` property on for each `ImageLabel` and only set the `Image` property on the newly added one!

 !!! info
 	Switching to static keys might seem insignificant for *this* example, but if our `Item` component becomes more complicated and our inventory gets bigger, it can make a significant difference!